Judges involved in Sara Sharif care cases can be named, Court of Appeal rules

 Three judges who oversaw family court proceedings related to the care of Sara Sharif can be named next week, the Court of Appeal has ruled.

-In December, Mr Justice Williams said that the media could not identify three judges who oversaw historical court cases related to 10-year-old Sara, as well as others including social workers and guardians, due to a “real risk” of harm to them from a “virtual lynch mob”.
+In December, Mr Justice Williams said that the media could not identify three judges who oversaw historical court cases related to 10-year-old Sara, as well as others including social workers and guardians, because of a “real risk” of harm to them from a “virtual lynch mob”.

 Several media organisations, including the PA news agency and journalists Louise Tickle and Hannah Summers, challenged the ban on naming the judges.

-And in a ruling on Friday, three Court of Appeal judges said the three unnamed judges could be identified in seven days.
+And in a ruling on Friday, three Court of Appeal judges said the three unnamed judges could be identified in seven days, allowing time for HMCTS to put protective measures in place.

 Sir Geoffrey Vos said: “In the circumstances of this case, the judge had no jurisdiction to anonymise the historic judges either on 9 December 2024 or thereafter.
 He was wrong to do so.”